PeiwenSun2000/2021-MCM-B-Finalist-sharing/README.md

 Best luck to you all~~

-If any question, feel welcome to submit an issue.
+If any question, welcome to submit an issue.